FreePYQ logoFreePYQ

 Explanation:

 The acceleration due to gravity (g) depends on the mass of the Earth and the distance from its center, not the mass of the falling object, making statement (i) false.
 Statement (ii) is also false because g varies with location (e.g., altitude, latitude).
-Thus, neither statement is true, so the correct answer is B. Options A, C, and D incorrectly validate one or both statements.
+So, neither statement is true, so the correct answer is B. Options A, C, and D incorrectly validate one or both statements.

 Question 3